 I did a search of the medical literature, looking for studies of green tea for Migraine, but found nothing saying that green tea itself has any properties to help with Migraines.

 Although generally less than black tea, green tea DOES contain caffeine.
-Depending on how long it’s infused, a cup of green tea could contain more caffeine than a cup of coffee.
+Depending on how long it's infused, a cup of green tea could contain more caffeine than a cup of coffee.
 Caffeine is one of those things that, in the world of Migraine and headaches, is a paradox because it can trigger a Migraine or cause headaches, but when you get a Migraine or headache, it can be helpful.
-See Top 6 Migraine and Headache Contradictions.

 One thing to keep in mind is that "cure-alls" are, in general, too good to be true.